Hadi Thayeb

-Teuku Mohammad Hadi Thayeb (14 September 1922 – 10 January 2014) was a senior Indonesia diplomat and politician.
+Teuku Mohammad Hadi Thayeb (14 September 1922 – 10 January 2014) was a senior Indonesian diplomat and politician.
 Thayeb, one of Indonesia's first diplomats, was a co-founder of the Ministry of Foreign Affairs in 1945.
 He also served as the national Minister of Industry from 1964 to 1966 and the Governor of Aceh from 1981 to 1986.

 Early life

 Thayeb was born on 14 September 1922, in Peureulak, Aceh.

 Career

 Thayeb was one of the co-founders of the Ministry of Foreign Affairs, which was founded in 1945 following the Proclamation of Indonesian Independence.
 The Ministry was initially headquartered in the garage of the country's first Foreign Minister, Achmad Soebardjo, at Jl.
 Cikini 80–82 in Jakarta.
 Thayeb was one of the Foreign Ministry's first six staff members.
 Thayeb served as Indonesia's envoy to numerous countries throughout his diplomatic career, including Ambassador to Italy, Poland, Saudi Arabia, Switzerland and the United Kingdom.
 In 2012, he was appointed an Honorary Knight Commander of the Royal Victorian Order.

-Thayeb as served as Indonesia's Minister of Industry from 1964 to 1966 and the Governor of the National Resilience Institute from 1974 to 1979.
+Thayeb served as Indonesia's Minister of Industry from 1964 to 1966 and the Governor of the National Resilience Institute from 1974 to 1979.
 He was also the Governor of Aceh from 1981 to 1986.